-Spaces is a Social Learning Environment (SLE) which has been developed by KISD – Köln International School (Faculty of Cultural Studies, TH Köln, University of Applied Sciences) since 2008.
+Spaces is a Social Learning Environment (SLE) which has been developed by KISD – Köln International School of Design (Faculty of Cultural Studies, TH Köln, University of Applied Sciences) since 2008.
 It offers a communication platform, facilitates the organization of learning, and allows students to work together in a digital learning network.
 Students and teachers present their project, seminar or research work, share their research results, discuss online, and mutually support each other.

 Digital open learning spaces enable new forms of learning